-Wisconsin is a state that loves cheese, and its cheesemakers are second to none, producing varieties that win international awards while delighting customers back home.
+Wisconsin’s cheesemakers are second to none, producing varieties that win international awards while delighting customers back home.
 Here are a few of our favorite Wisconsin cheese producers—ones that produce classics like cheddar and curds but also have a few surprises in their cheese cases.

-Bring on the heat: Nasonville Dairy, Marshfield
+Bring on the heat: Nasonville Dairy

-Sample the success: Carr Valley Cheese, Middleton
+Sample the success: Carr Valley Cheese

-The big cheese: Mullins Cheese, Stevens Point Area
+The big cheese: Mullins Cheese

-This operation in the Stevens Point Area in central Wisconsin is a goliath.
+This operation in central Wisconsin is a goliath.
 It makes an incredible amount of cheese, turning out 500,000 pounds a day.
 That works out to 35,000 pounds an hour, or nearly 10 pounds of cheese a second!
 To produce all this goodness, Mullins gathers milk from 750 dairy farms in 23 Wisconsin counties.
 It produces delicious cheddars, pepper cheeses, curds and more—75 varieties in all.
 Sample these delicious flavors—and take a video tour of the facility—on your next visit to Mullins’ retail operation north of Stevens Point.